Alonso-del-Arte/chess/doc/Etiquette.md

 Chess players are usually thought of as being polite and reserved.
-However, aside from the touch-move rule, there is very little in the rules of the game regulating what is polite behavior.
+However, aside from the touch-move rule, there is very little in the rules of the game regulating acceptable behavior, good sportsmanship.

 The statements in this document are more guidelines than rules.